gusaaaaa/SupernovaController/README.md

             PART_NUMB_DEFINED      = 0x00
             PART_NUMB_RANDOM       = 0x02
         ```
-        If PartNOramdom = 0x00, SIDPARTNO[PARTNO] is a part number and an instance.
+        If `PartNOramdom = 0x00`, `SIDPARTNO[PARTNO]` is a part number and an instance.
-        If PartNOrandom = 0x02, SIDPARTNO[PARTNO] is a random number
+        If `PartNOrandom = 0x02`, `SIDPARTNO[PARTNO]` is a random number

         ```python
         class DdrOk(Enum):
             PROHIBITED_DDR      = 0x00
             ALLOWED_DDR         = 0x04
         ```
-        Indicates whether HDR-DDR is allowed (DdrOk = 0x04) or not (DdrOk = 0x00).
+        Indicates whether HDR-DDR is allowed (`DdrOk = 0x04`) or not (`DdrOk = 0x00`).

         ```python
         class IgnoreTE0TE1Errors(Enum):
             NOT_IGNORE_ERRORS    = 0x00
             IGNORE_ERRORS        = 0x08
         ```
-        If IgnoreTE0TE1Errors = 0x08 the target does not detect TE0 or TE1 errors, so it does not lock up waiting on an Exit Pattern.
+        If `IgnoreTE0TE1Errors = 0x08` the target does not detect TE0 or TE1 errors, so it does not lock up waiting on an Exit Pattern.

         ```python
         class MatchStartStop(Enum):
             NOT_MATCH   = 0x00
             MATCH       = 0x10
         ```
-        This setting allows START and STOP to be used to detect the end of a message to/from this target if MatchStartStop = 0x10.
+        This setting allows START and STOP to be used to detect the end of a message to/from this target if `MatchStartStop = 0x10`.

         ```python
         class AlwaysNack(Enum):
             NOT_ALWAYS_NACK     = 0x00
             ALWAYS_NACK         = 0x20
         ```
-        If AlwaysNack = 0x20 the target rejects all requests to it, except for broadcast Common Command Codes (CCCs).
+        If `AlwaysNack = 0x20` the target rejects all requests to it, except for broadcast Common Command Codes (CCCs).

 2. ***Set Supernova configuration:***